 Our mailing and packaging materials are environmentally sustainable, recyclable or biodegradable.

 The Chocolate Makers Featured in our Tastings:

 We curate a fine selection of chocolates for you each month allowing you to sample, savor, and compare fine chocolates at your leisure.
 Our flavor guide helps you to track your experience and your favorite bars.
-Indulge your senses with a new selection each month.
+Indulge your senses with a new selection each month with a subscription.
 Our featured chocolate makers include Dandelion Chocolate (San Francisco, CA), Tcho Chocolate (Berkeley, CA), Cru Chocolate (Sacramento, CA), and Amano Chocolate (Utah) along with the Oakland Chocolate Company (Oakland, CA).
 We've added Crow and Moss Chocolate (Lake Michigan), Fossa Chocolate (Indonesia), Luisa Abram Chocolate (Brazil), Manoa Chocolate (Oahu, HI), and Twenty-four Blackbirds Chocolate (Santa Barbara, CA) to our offerings.

 Here's a blog post by Marjorie Powell recapping the Birds and Chocolate Birdathon program we hosted for Golden Gate Audubon Society on Mar.
 30, 2019 : https://goldengateaudubon.org/blog-posts/birds-and-chocolate/